Joolahi/Csharp/README.md

 # Basics-of-C#

 ## Description
-This project is for different types small basic programs for C#.
+This project is for various small basic programs in C#.
-Part of this programs are my school exercises and part are my own projects
+Some of this programs are my school exercises and some are my own projects.

 ## Technologies
 * C#